Stability of mixed-state quantum phases via finite Markov length

 where $\overline{F_{\rm def}(x)}$ is the free energy cost of introducing a point defect at the center of RBIM on an $x\times x$ lattice.
 The two terms come from $H(\pi(\bm_A), \bm_{BC})-H(\bm_{ABC})$ and $H(\pi(\bm_A), \bm_{B})-H(\bm_{AB})$, respectively.
 The RBIM has ferromagnetic and paramagnetic phases, separated by a critical point presumably described by a conformal field theory, where $\overline{F_{\rm def}(r)}$ has a subleading piece decaying as a power law with $r$.
 Thus we expect the scaling form Eq.\eqref{eq: scaling_form} to originate from the RBIM critical point.
 As the correlation length is the only length scale near a critical point, we expect that the Markov length $\xi$ can be identified with the RBIM's correlation length.
 We note however that our fitted exponent $\nu\approx1.8$ deviates from $\nu_{\rm RBIM}\approx1.5$ reported in~\cite{merz2002rbim}, and we leave this discrepancy, likely due to finite-size effects, for future work.

 \emph{$\tilde\calG$ as a quasi-local decoder---} Using the mapping to RBIM as a bridge, we associate the dephased toric code's mixed-state phase transition to its decodability transition studied in~\cite{dennis2002topological}, since both occur at the RBIM transition.
-In fact, our reversal channel allows us to make a stronger statement justified below: when the dephased toric code state is decodable (\textit{i.e.} $p<p_c$), it can be decoded with a quasi-local process derived from $\tilde\calG$.
+In fact in the decodable phase $p<p_c$, the reversal circuit $\tilde\calG$ we constructed works as a quasi-local decoder that recovers quantum information stored in the ground space subspace $V$ of Eq.\eqref{eq: tc_hamiltonian}, \textit{i.e.}